citp/privacy-policy-historical/a/al/alz/alz.org.md

 ## Permission to use material from this website / reprints / copyright

-The Alzheimer’s Association retains copyright on the content of this site, unless otherwise noted.
+The Alzheimer's Association retains copyright on the content of this site, unless otherwise noted.

 ### Reprint or reuse of information from this site without change